zama-ai/concrete/docs/execution-analysis/gpu_acceleration.md

 After installing the GPU/CUDA wheel, you must [configure] ((../guides/configure.md)) the FHE program compilation to enable GPU offloading using the `use_gpu` option.

 {% hint style="info" %}
-Our GPU wheels are built with CUDA 11.8 and are compatible with higher versions of CUDA.
+Our GPU wheels are built with CUDA 11.8 and should be compatible with higher versions of CUDA.
 {% endhint %}

 ## GPU execution configuration